NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 # narwss_rwsas_apps

-For more info on this app, please check out the Wiki as well as the section in [this Shiny Book](https://nefsc.github.io/NEFSC-shiny-book/shiny-apps.html#northeast-right-whale-shiny-apps)
+For more info on this app, please check out the [Wiki](https://github.com/NEFSC/READ-PSB-LWT-narwss_rwsas_apps/wiki) as well as [this section in this NEFSC Shiny Book](https://neC-shiny-book/shiny-apps.html#northeast-right-whale-shiny-apps) where you can also find the point of contact for questions regarding this repository.

+Please report any problems or suggestions via [this repository's issue tab](https://github.com/NEFSC/READ-PSB-LWT-narwss_rwsas_apps/issues).

 ## Getting Started